snezhana-dorogova/checklist-web-automation/README.md

 ### Buttons

+- A button matches the corporate style.
+- A text of the button is localized to all supported languages.
+- Style hover, focus, and active states differently.
+- Call-to-action.
 - TODO

 ### Internal links

 - An internal link matches the corporate style.
+- Style hover, focus, and visited states differently.
 - The link is opened on a new browser tab (if required).
 - Ensure all internal URLs respond with 200 status code.